 Facts don't change our minds.
 Friendship does.

-James Clear recently wrote a blog about why so few innovations become a commercial success.
+James Clear wrote a blog about why so few innovations become a commercial success.

 He concludes that, as humans, we are creatures of habit.